Overcoming Your Midafternoon Energy Slump

 Break for fitness

-A good way to fight off tiredness during that afternoon energy lag is to do some stretches
+A good way to fight off tiredness during that midafternoon energy lag is to do some

-or take a quick walk around the building or parking lot.
-It will get the blood flowing.
+stretches or take a quick walk around the building or parking lot.
+It will get the

-It's also forcing your senses to become sharper and more focused.
+blood flowing.
+It also forces your senses to become sharper and more focused.